 - ST= Closing price of underlying stock/index on expiry

 - P1= Premium received on selling the far off strike put option

 - P2= Premium paid on buying the nearby strike put option

-Klain International has a moderately Bearish outlook on the markets in Europe and decided to enter into a bear put spread on the NIFTY INDEX to benefit from the outlook on 01.11.2019.
+Klain International has a moderately BearishBearishBearish market refers to an opinion where the stock market is likely to go down or correct shortly.
+It is predicted in consideration of events that are happening or are bound to happen which would drag down the prices of the stocks in the market. outlook on European markets and decided to enter into a bear put spread on the NIFTY INDEX to benefit from the outlook on 01.11.2019.

-- The current nifty index spot level as on 01.11.2019 is 12000.
+- The nifty index spot level as of 01.11.2019 is 12000.

-- The current price of nifty 12000PE expiring on 27.11.2019 (monthly expiry) is $140
+- The price of nifty 12000PE expiring on 27.11.2019 (monthly expiry) is $140

-- The current price of nifty 11800PE expiring on 27.11.2019 (monthly expiry) is $70
+- The price of nifty 11800PE expiring on 27.11.2019 (monthly expiry) is $70

 - The lot size is 100 units.